xoolive/traffic/docs/installation.rst

 Warning
 -------

-`cartotools` and `shapely` have strong dependencies to dynamic libraries which may not be available on your system by default.
+`cartopy` and `shapely` have strong dependencies to dynamic libraries which may not be available on your system by default.

 Before reporting an issue, please try to use an Anaconda environment.
 Other installations may work but the Anaconda way proved to cause much less issues.

 .. parsed-literal::
-   conda install cartotools shapely
+   conda install cartopy shapely